Suggestion: Watch the 10 minutes video tutorial before reading this article

 This simply means that you choose a Chinese name that’s corresponding well to your English brand in written text, but not when it’s pronounced, nor does it have an extravagance meaning.

 For example, Microsoft is translated into Wei Ruan in China, which simply means: Microsoft.
-However, it doesn’t bring any attributes to the positive things about the company, or have any similarities with the pronunciation.
+However, it doesn’t bring any attributes to the positive things about the company or have similarities with the pronunciation.

-Another example is Apple, which is translated into Pingguo that means ‘apple’ in Chinese.
+Another example is Apple, which is translated into Pingguo which means ‘apple’ in Chinese.

 Be sure to work with a native Chinese speaker who specializes in local marketing or PR.
 They can help you in the process to come up with a Chinese name that suits your brand.

 Are Hong Kong trademarks valid in Mainland China?

 Even if the UK transferred Hong Kong’s sovereignty to China in 1997, you can’t use your Chinese trademark in Hong Kong.

 The Chinese government claims Hong Kong’s relation with China to be under a “one country, two systems” structure, something that’s applicable for the legal system, also covering trademarks.